LPS :: The VLS Course

 Books we wish we had time to read.

 Many of these books will be referenced in class lectures and discussions.
 Prof Moon certainly will encourage students to engage with them all.
-This list will grow over the course of the time.
+This list is constantly evolving.

 DESIGN / DESIGN THINKING / PROBLEM SOLVING: